MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ### Loading, reading in the dataset and processing the data

-Downloading data on 5-min walk test if there isn't one in working directory
+Downloading data on 5-min walking test if it isn' in working directory.

 ```r